 - The United States men's and women's Curling teams. every match they have played so far has been decided by the very last rock in the 10th and 11th ends, and always not in their favor.

-- The New Zealand rugby team, the All Blacks, had not won the World Cup since the first tournament in 1987 despite going into every tournament as favourite, usually when ranked at number 1.
-They have finally won in the 2011 Rugby World Cup which was hosted in their home country, but they have struggled in the final against their opponent France, winning by just 1 point, even though they have easily won when the two sides met in the pool stages.
+- The New Zealand national team, the All Blacks, had not won the Rugby World Cup since the first tournament in 1987 despite going into every tournament as favourite, usually when ranked at number 1.
+They finally won in the 2011 World Cup which was hosted in their home country, but they struggled in the final against their opponent France, winning by just 1 point, even though they easily won when the two sides met in the pool stages.

 - The 2001 Seattle Mariners tied an all-time Major League record with 116 regular season victories.
 They didn't even reach the World Series.

 - With the Seahawks' win in Super Bowl XLVIII, this trope is now gloriously averted.
 Seattle finally has a championship to rightfully bring back and boast after their men's basketball team moved away to Oklahoma City.